treosh/web-vitals-reporter/README.md

 ### getDeviceInfo()

-It is a helper that returns device information like a connection type, memory size, or the number of CPU cores.
+It is a helper that returns device information (connection type, memory size, or the number of CPU cores).
 Use these data to add dimensions to your analytics.

 ```js